-You can use the Authentication workspace to configure SSO in SaltStack Config to work with an authentication system compatible with the SAML protocol.
+You can use the Authentication workspace to configure SSO in SaltStack Config to work with an authentication system compatible with the Security Assertion Markup Language (SAML) protocol.

-SAML Single Sign-On (SSO) is functionality that many organizations configure during the implementation of SaltStack Config.
-SSO provides many benefits, including:
+SAML Single Sign-On (SSO) is functionality that many organizations configure during the implementation of SaltStack Config in order to:

-- Reducing password fatigue.
+- Reduce password fatigue.
 The user is only required to remember one set of credentials rather than several.

 Many services provide implementations of the SAML SSO protocol including ADFS, OneLogin, Okta, Shibboleth, SimpleSAMLPHP, Google Suite, and more.